Welcome to our home!

 Then there are a few things that are just plain wrong.
 The woodwork, for instance, has been painted with emulsion.
 Needless to say, it was dirty before we moved in and is already showing loads of finger marks and dirt which is almost impossible to clean.

 Last but not least is our guest bedroom.
-It’s a total bonus room for us as we didn’t know it existed until we viewed the apartment (the estate agents drawings were obviously incorrect).
+It’s a total bonus room for us as we didn’t know it existed until we viewed the apartment (the estate agent’s drawings were incorrect).

-We’re excited to start our renovation and home improvement adventure and hope you join us for the ride!
+We’re so excited about our renovation and home improvement adventure and hope you join us for the ride!
 Just be warned – things could get messy!